 3. New throw pillows.
 I have these Ikea pillows that I picked up from the old Food52 office and I think it’s time for them to be updated slash they’ve been needed to be updated for years.
 I have my eye on this stripped one from a favorite store of mine in Greenpoint called Home of the Brave.
 I think tow of these + white linen sheets + that beautiful bedframe = my dream bedroom.

 I’m also considering an iBeani iPad holder for my bed as my friend has recommended them to me.
 She describes them as another piece of furniture with a technology purpose that is otherwise hidden if you didn’t know what they were, which I think is great.
+Another thing I’ve been considering is an upgrade to my old vacuum cleaner.
+A friend gave a good review of her Bissell vacuum cleaner.
 However, that’s for another day once I’ve got everything else sorted!

 Hola Hart Beat.
 I hope you’re week is going well!
 I want to talk today about something I’ve been trying to do more of lately, letter writing.
 My mom’s birthday is today (Happy Birthday, Mom!!) and over the weekend I had the best time going out to look for an actual birthday card for her, coming home, hand writing a note, and then walking up the block to put the letter in the blue mailbox.
 Thinking back on the steps it sounds like a lot, especially when compared to writing an email (literally 30 seconds in total), but letter writing is something I try to keep in my life even in this day of internet.